microsoftgraph/entra-powershell/README.md

 # Microsoft Graph Compatibility Adapter for AzureAD PowerShell

-The Microsoft Graph Compatibility for Azure AD PowerShell is a collection of cmdlets that emulate the legacy Azure AD PowerShell cmdlets.
+The Microsoft Graph Compatibility Adapter for Azure AD PowerShell is a collection of cmdlets that emulate the legacy Azure AD PowerShell cmdlets.
 The adapter uses the [Microsoft Graph PowerShell SDK](https://github.com/microsoftgraph/msgraph-sdk-powershell) to make calls to [Microsoft Graph](http://microsoft.graph.com).

 This module provides Azure AD PowerShell users with a tool to support their migration to the Microsoft Graph PowerShell SDK.
-The adpater cmdlets have different names to those of the Azure AD PowerShell ones to avoid name collisions.
+The adapter cmdlets have different names to those of the Azure AD PowerShell ones to avoid name collisions.

 **This module is under development.
 It is NOT READY for Production environments.**